 However, they may also hunt alone for base life sustenance hence the reason too.

 There are many birds who are omnivores such as chickens, seagulls, and crows as some of the most distinct examples according to science.
 However, there are some birds that eat both plants and animals, and others exclusively consume plant matter.

 Seagulls are omnivores because they are also scavengers, but they will also swipe fish from the sea when they are hunting.

 Typically, seagulls find it easier to steal food instead of hunting, so they are often found loitering in the trash, and will often eat a variety of human foods.

 Some omnivores like chickens have evolved in a way so that they can swallow their food whole.
 Due to that, they will consume smaller animals such as small lizards, snakes, and also mice.

-Often in the wild, you will find that chickens will scratch the soil to find seeds and insects to consume.
+Often in the wild north, you will find that chickens will scratch the soil to find seeds and insects to consume.

 Ravens are also omnivores, but they are more opportunistic like seagulls.
 They will often eat eggs, berries, and small mammals.
 Yet they are not above scavenging from trash in a similar manner to seagulls.